genintho/StaticBlogGenerator/README.md

 This structure is flexible, nothing is preventing you to customize it.

+## Why not Jenkyll?
+1. Jenkyll is really awesome, and so is Markdown, but I want to primarly use HTML.
+2. Too much stuff to install.
+This can be run on any PHP hosting, or Mac
+3. I still want to write some JS for some pages

+## Why not Yeoman?
+Too complex.
+No need of compass.
+No coffee script ( please ! ).
+No support of IE / shim / feature detection.
+Keep it very simple.
+Just write stuf.

 ## Why using Dwwoo?
 Because it works.
 Because it is simple to use.
 Because I know how to use it.
 Because I am too lazy to create my own templating engine which will do the same exact same thing with more bug and no documentation.

+## To Do

+* Improve "creator mode"
+* Support of Grunt watch file
+* HTML minification
+* Push state for page switch ( useless but cool )